 Niçoise-style salads are typically composed salads, meaning the ingredients are plated in a decorative manner rather than tossed together as in most salads.
 This version is a hybrid of the two salad styles.
-Super-nutritious kale adds a strong nutritional punch and is especially flavorful sautéed with anchovies, capers and olives.
+Super-nutritious kale adds a strong nutritional punch and is especially flavorful sautéed with anchovies and olives.
 Seared ahi tuna makes a beautiful presentation, but it can be replaced with canned tuna packed in oil.

 Warm Kale and Tuna Niçoise

 6 small yellow potatoes

 Salt and freshly ground pepper, to taste